laravel/spark-next-docs/1.x/spark-stripe/configuration.md

 You may define your billable models within the `billables` array of your application's `spark` configuration file.
 By default, this array contains an entry for the `App\Models\User` model.

-Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Spark\Billable` trait:
+Before continuing, you should ensure that the model class that corresponds to your billable model is using the `Spark\Billable` trait and that it casts the `trial_ends_at` attribute to `datetime`:

 ```php
 <?php